 \section{Conclusion}

-In \citeyear{tohidi2006getting}, \citet{tohidi2006getting} wrote a paper on user interface (UI) testing whose title included a phrase ``testing many is better than one''.
-Their paper's main argument was that testing multiple alternative designs allows for a more accurate comparative evaluation.
-Although the paper was about UIs and not about possible futures, and it did not discuss triangulation explicitly, it was a source of inspiration to us in conceiving the study in this paper, to the extent that we decided to emulate its title in our paper.
+In the title of a UI-testing paper published in \citeyear{tohidi2006getting}, \citet{tohidi2006getting} stated that `testing many is better than one'.
+The paper's main argument was that testing multiple alternative designs enables more accurate comparative evaluation.
+Although the article was about UIs rather than possible futures and did not explicitly discuss triangulation, it served as a source of inspiration for the study reported upon here -- so much so that we decided to emulate its title in our own.

-Similarly with \citeauthor{tohidi2006getting}, we find significant value in organizing multiple studies about the same phenomenon.
-We demonstrated these benefits with a conceptual review and argumentation for our case in the beginning of the paper, then with a user study that operationalised our conceptual proposal, and with an extension of the idea of triangulation of possible futures to three different types.
-Despite the nascent stage of this methodological approach, the findings were promising, warranting further research.
-Given the novelty of our proposal, we believe that additional types of futures triangulation can be identified, and the ones proposed in this paper can be developed further.
-This opens new, conceptually and methodologically grounded starting points to the exciting but evasive research topic that the study and anticipation of possible future is in our future-oriented research field.
+Similarly to \citeauthor{tohidi2006getting}, we recognised significant value in arranging multi-pronged studies of a given phenomenon.
+Therefore, we articulated the benefits via a conceptual review, then conducted a user study that operationalised our conceptual-level proposal, finally extending our examination of triangulation of possible futures to propose three new, distinct types of future-oriented triangulation.
+The nascent stage of this methodological approach notwithstanding, our findings were promising, warranting further research.
+Given the novelty of our proposal, we would expect additional types of futures triangulation to be identifiable, and that further modelling could develop our proposed types further.
+This opens new, conceptually and methodologically grounded paths into an exciting but slippery research topic: the study and anticipation of possible futures, a pivotal concern for our future-oriented research field.